Creation and annihilation operators for 2D non-abelian anyons: General annihilation operators

 The process terminates when $c_{a_{k'},i+1}$ does not exist and there is no $a_{k''}$ further down the ordering than $a_{k'}$ such that $c_{a_{k''},2}$ exists.
 It is straightforward to check that this will happen for the $J$th term.

 The above procedure fixes the annihilation operators for each particle type $a_j$ in the first lattice site.
-For the other lattice sites, we use braid the annihilation operators in position, bringing the first lattice site behind the others into the $k$th lattice site.
+For the other lattice sites, we exchange the annihilation operators in position, bringing the first lattice site in-front the others into the $k$th lattice site.

 We would like just to make a technical remark where the identity particle $e$ can also be considered to have an annihilation operator per mode (being an abelian particle).
 However, the identity annihilation operator can always be expressed in terms of the other annihilation operators of the theory.
 Concretely, any ${\left(\alpha_l\right)}^{(j)}_{k} {{\left(\alpha_l\right)}^{(j)}}_{k}^\dagger$ will give such annihilation operator.